Improving Probability-based Prompt Selection Through Unified Evaluation and Analysis: Improving Prompt Selection Through Enhanced Probability Calibration

-In prompt selection, we calculate \prob for all $x \in X$ and $t \in T$.
-Consequently, we can compute the marginalized probability $p(\textbf{y}|t) = \sum_{x \in X} p(\textbf{y}|x,t) p(x|t)$.
-Following the probabilistic assumption of MI, $p(x|t) = \frac{1}{|X|}$, we introduce a new calibration method called \underline{C}alibration \underline{B}y \underline{M}arginalization (CBM) that employs the following equation for answer selection: {{ }}
+Encouragingly, the answer to the question is \textit{yes}.
+A better approximation of \prob can be calculated using the law of marginal probability: $p(\mathbf{y}|t) = \sum_{x \in X} p(\mathbf{y},x|t) = \sum_{x \in X} p(\mathbf{y}|x,t)p(x|t)$.
+With this more stable approximation of $p(\mathbf{y}|t)$ and the probabilistic assumption of MI that $p(x|t) = \frac{1}{|X|}$, we introduce a new calibration method called \underline{C}alibration \underline{B}y \underline{M}arginalization (CBM) that employs the following equation for answer selection: { }

-CBM can be easily applied by using only $p(\textbf{y}|x,t)$, eliminating the need for additional model inference on inputs such as $x_\text{domain}$, "N/A", "[MASK]", or "".
+Since the calculation of $p(\mathbf{y}|x,t)$ for all $t \in T$ and $x \in X$ is already done to perform prompt selection, CBM does not introduce any additional computational cost for calibration, unlike CC or \pmidc that require inference on additional inputs such as ``N/A'', ``[MASK]'', ``'', and $x_\text{domain}$.